BRASA Is Accepting Applications for the 2018 Jon M. Tolman Award

 The Jon M. Tolman Award is designed to assist students with their travel expenses.
-This Award is sponsored by BRASA and is intended for students who will present at BRASA XIII Congress.
+This Award is sponsored by BRASA and is intended for students who will present at BRASA XIV Congress.
 Each winner will receive an award of $500 and the waiver of the registration fees for the congress.

 2016 Tolman Award Winners